-- Utilised template adverts, job descriptions and person specifications, including checking for gender neutral language and provided links to important information on family friendly policies and the College Athena SWAN webpages
+- Utilised template adverts, job descriptions and person specifications, including checking for gender neutral language and provided links to important information on family friendly policies and the department Athena SWAN webpages

 - Monitored training records to ensure that all academic staff involved in the recruitment process have undertaken recruitment and selection training, including awareness of unconscious bias

 - Organised annual promotions workshops for academic staff